saumen-das1984/saumen-das1984/README.md

 I'm
 Full Stack Developper

-Dynamic professional with 12.6 years of experience in managing Software Development Lifecycle (SDLC) right from requirement analysis, documentation (functional specifications, technical design), coding and maintenance of proposed applications
+Dynamic professional with 12.6 years of experience in managing Software Development Lifecycle (SDLC) right from requirement analysis, documentation (functional specifications, technical design), coding and maintenance of proposed applications.

-Leveraged skills in understanding client process and conducting trend analysis to understand user needs and translating them into solutions that save time, eliminate redundancies and improve quality
+Leveraged skills in understanding client process and conducting trend analysis to understand user needs and translating them into solutions that save time, eliminate redundancies and improve quality.

 Real Time Data Processing and Analysis based on IoT platform and transmitting those data into interface for user analysis and tracking assets [in hospitals/shopping stores].

 I have a wide range of skills that include back-end development using open source technologies (NodeJs, Java), front-end development (HTML5, CSS3, Javascript, Responsive), Server Administrator(AWS, GCP),database(MongoDB,Postgresql,Mysql), CI/CD(Docker, kubernetes)